 - Find an item to match each part of the story.
 Try to use the real thing if possible.

-It is important to tell the story a number of times with consistency.
-This repetition promotes cognitive development and helps the child develop an understanding of communication.
-It also encourages anticipation and the expression of preferences.
+- Tell the story a number of times, with consistency.
+This repetition promotes cognitive development and helps your child to evolve an understanding of communication.
+It also encourages anticipation and allows your child to express their preferences.

 - Consider whether published stories are relevant for your child, or whether it would be better to create a personalised story.